-Saka Dawa is most important festival in Tibetan Buddhism; this Festival memorializes Shakyamuni's Buddhahood and the death of his mortal body.
+Saka Dawa is the most important festival in Tibetan Buddhism; this Festival memorializes Shakyamuni's Buddhahood and the death of his mortal body.
 This day is said to be the birthday of Sakyamuni, the Great Buddha, and the day he died and became a Buddha as well as the day of the arrival of Princess Wencheng (the queen to Songtsen Gampo, a great Tibetan king of the 7th century AD) in Lhasa.
-People believe that good deeds in the month of this festival deserve 300 fold merits in return and this leads many people to donate large sums to the religious orders, monasteries and to the beggars that gather at this time of year.
-Saka Dava Festival is observed on April 15th of the Tibetan calendar, every monastery preform sutras and 'Cham' dances and others many religious activities are held this day.
+People believe that good deeds in the month of this festival deserve 300 fold merits in return and this leads many people to donate large sums to the religious orders, monasteries, and to the beggars that gather at this time of year.
+Saka Dava Festival is observed on April 15th of the Tibetan calendar, every monastery preforms sutra and 'Cham' dances, and many religious activities are held on this day.
 People walk out of their houses and circumambulate around the Jokhang Temple and the Potala Palace.
 The three main circumambulation roads in Lhasa are crowded with devotees praying and prostrating themselves devoutly.
-In the afternoon, all the people get together at Zongjolukang (Dragon King's Pool) at the back of the Red Hill, where they sing dance and entertain themselves.
+In the afternoon, all the people get together at Zongjolukang (Dragon King's Pool) at the back of the Red Hill, where they sing dance, and entertain themselves.
 The festival reaches its highlight on April 15, which is considered the birthday and the day that Sakyamuni entered nirvana.